Are Nicotine Pouches Legal in the UK? (2026 Guide)

 Current legislation shows that law makers are fully aware of nicotine pouches and while they may not be banned, their days of being free of any regulation are numbered.

-Recent legislative amendments in the Tobacco and Vapes Bill have introduced age restrictions for nicotine pouches, making it illegal to sell them to individuals under 18.
+Recent legislative amendments in the Tobacco and Vapes Bill have introduced age restrictions and advertising and sponsorship bans for nicotine pouches.
 Additionally, proposals during second reading of the bill have put forward a ban on sales of high-strength oral nicotine products (5).
 This could see nicotine pouch strengths lowered from 50mg to the same 20mg level as vapes.

 Government Statements and Policy Drafts